 Interdisciplinary research and collaborative engineering - so integral to success in today's high-tech industries - are hallmarks of a CEPS education.
 We are the only school in New England to combine physical sciences and engineering in the same college.
 This allows our students to explore a variety of integrated science and engineering disciplines and to discover their own career path - from chemical, civil, computer, electrical, environmental, mechanical, and ocean engineering to chemistry, computer science, earth sciences, mathematics (including math education) materials science and physics.
 Our close partnerships with government agencies, private industry and other colleges within and outside UNH give CEPS a dynamic curriculum that keeps pace with the cutting edge of science and engineering.

 The College of Engineering and Physical Sciences is committed to excellence in its faculty, facilities as well as the educational experiences provided to both undergraduate and graduate students.
-The recently completed renovation and expansion projects of DeMeritt Hall, James Hall and Kingsbury Hall provide the College revitalized space for student projects, modern labs for experiments and high-tech classrooms.
-Home to the Department of Chemistry, Parsons Hall is currently undergoing renovation projected to be completed December 2012.
+The recently completed renovation and expansion projects of Parsons Hall, DeMeritt Hall, James Hall and Kingsbury Hall provide the College revitalized space for student projects, modern labs for experiments and high-tech classrooms.
 Supported by the state, private industry and private donors, all of the College's learning spaces are now state-of-the-art and cutting edge.

-CEPS undergraduates learn by doing, through senior projects, lab- and field-based research, summer employment, student groups and the International and Undergraduate Research Opportunities programs (IROP and UROP), or through a semester abroad in Hungary or Scotland.
+CEPS undergraduates learn by doing, through senior projects, lab- and field-based research, summer employment, student groups and the International and Undergraduate Research Opportunities programs (IROP and UROP), or through a semester abroad.
 Through efforts to further internationalize the College, we will expand the number of destinations for our students' study abroad experiences.